 The University has excellent relationships with industry, with students undertaking placements with the Financial Services Authority (FSA), Home Office Scientific Development Research Branch (London), GCHQ, Qinetiq, Cy4or, financial services, international banks, the Office for National Statistics, computer forensics companies and various government departments.
 We also have strong links with security agencies and local police forces.

-Our facilities are at the cutting edge of computer development, meaning you’ll use the latest technologies in high-spec labs.
-There’s a Digital Investigation Lab, which is a computer forensic facility typical of those used by law enforcement agencies to analyse computer files and digital media for use as evidence in court.
 The University of South Wales has become part of a project to train the next generation of computer security experts.
 You could join the fight against cyber crime in our National Cyber Security Academy and become part of the next generation of cyber security experts.
 You'll study in our Secure Operations Centre which has been designed to emulate the workplace.

-Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 BTEC Extended Diploma Pass Pass Pass or BTEC Diploma Pass Pass

-GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C/Grade 4 or above, or their equivalent but consideration is given to individual circumstances

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.